telerik/blazor-ui/sample-applications/blazor-stocks/readme.md

 To get the PWA functionality working while testing, you need a "valid" SSL certificate, and the first example from the following Microsoft article can help you generate one for your local machine name, so you can publish the app and test its behavior while developing: https://docs.microsoft.com/en-us/powershell/module/pkiclient/new-selfsignedcertificate?view=win10-ps#examples.

+You need to have .NET 5 installed to run the app.
+You can download it from [here](https://dotnet.microsoft.com/download).

 ## In This App

 The UI is built mostly with the [Telerik Blazor components](https://www.telerik.com/blazor-ui).